Configurable Independent Component Analysis Preprocessing Accelerator: Experimental Results and Comparisons

 It can be seen from Table~\ref{Tab:EVD_Comp} that compared to \cite{Ref_Van_2011}, the proposed EVD unit achieves a higher throughput with reduced complexity due to the highly optimized pipelined processing flow.
 Furthermore, the architecture in \cite{Ref_Yang_2015} is based on the systolic array structure, so its latency is greatly reduced.
 While the latency of \cite{Ref_Yang_2015} in terms of clock cycles is lower than the proposed design, the throughput is limited by the very low operating frequency.
 Moreover, the fully pipelined design in\cite{Ref_Chen_2020_SVD} achieves high SA throughput because multiple matrices can be processed at the same time.
 However, the throughput is degraded for ICA preprocessing.
 On the other hand, the proposed EVD unit is specifically optimized for ICA, and compared with \cite{Ref_Chen_2020_SVD}, it strikes the best balance between throughput and complexity.
 In addition, the architecture of \cite{Ref_Shahshahani_2020} maximizes the throughput by using multiple fully pipelined CORDIC elements and matrix multipliers.
 Compared to \cite{Ref_Shahshahani_2020}, the throughput of the proposed EVD unit is lower while the complexity is also much reduced.
 The design in\cite{Ref_Sajjad_2021} leads to a heavily degraded throughput due to the low operating frequency.
 The efficiency FOM is also used to compare the proposed EVD in ICA preprocessing by the different designs.
 Table~\ref{Tab:EVD_Comp} shows that the proposed design outperforms the other designs in terms of efficiency.
 This is attributed to the highly optimized processing flow and the highly efficient utilization of hardware resources.

-Table~\ref{Tab:Total_Comp} compares the proposed preprocessor with the prior ICA preprocessor designs.
-The latency and complexity of the ICA are due to the centering and covariance units as well as the EVD unit, as shown in Tables~\ref{Tab:Cent_Comp} and~\ref{Tab:EVD_Comp}.
+Table~\ref{Tab:Total_Comp} compares the proposed preprocessor with the prior ICA preprocessor designs. { For a fair comparison, the latencies for the prior designs were scaled for a complex-valued $8\times512$ matrix.} The latency and complexity of the ICA are due to the centering and covariance units as well as the EVD unit, as shown in Tables~\ref{Tab:Cent_Comp} and~\ref{Tab:EVD_Comp}.
 Furthermore, the total complexity in Table~\ref{Tab:Total_Comp} includes the logic as well as the memory.
 Specifically, to store an $8\times512$ complex-valued matrix, the size of the memory in \cite{Ref_Van_2011} and \cite{Ref_Yang_2015} has to be increased by four times.
 Since the design in \cite{Ref_Van_2019} has multipliers operating in parallel, the size of the memory is the same for a reduced-size complex matrix.
 Table~\ref{Tab:Total_Comp} shows that the preprocessor of \cite{Ref_Van_2011} results in low throughput due to the serialized processing flow.
 Furthermore, the EVD in \cite{Ref_Van_2011} has a floating-point structure, which results in high complexity.
 Moreover, the throughput of \cite{Ref_Yang_2015} is degraded due to the lower efficiency of the processing flow and the low operating frequency.
 In addition, due to its fully floating-point design, the throughput of \cite{Ref_Van_2019} is higher at the cost of greatly increased area complexity.
 Table~\ref{Tab:Total_Comp} shows that the proposed design outperforms the other designs in terms of the efficiency FOM.
 This is attributed to the highly optimized processing flow and the highly efficient utilization of hardware resources.
+It is noted that the proposed design has a higher power consumption compared to the designs of \cite{Ref_Van_2011} and \cite{Ref_Yang_2015} due to the higher operating frequency and the support of complex-valued operations.
+Furthermore, the fully floating-point design \cite{Ref_Van_2019} leads to a high power consumption albeit a lower operating frequency.